Turing-School-Projects/eth_crowdfund_be/README.md

  ### Seeding the Database
  Within the `pipenv shell` virtual environment, do the following:
- 1. Ensure you have the Click package installed by running `$ pipenv install Click`
- 2. Ensure you are at `/eth_crowdfund_be/eth_crowdfund_api`
+ 1. Ensure you are at `/eth_crowdfund_be`
- 3. Run `$ python3 run.py --seed=True`
+ 2. Run `$ python3 run.py --seed=True`
- 4. Execute `$ Ctrl + C` to shut down the server and then restart the server with `$ python3 run.py`
- 5. Visit `localhost:3000/api/v1/campaigns` and `localhost:3000/api/v1/requests` and you should see seeded Campaigns and Requests.
+ 3. Visit `localhost:3000/api/v1/campaigns` and `localhost:3000/api/v1/requests` and you should see seeded Campaigns and Requests.

 ### Database Updates
 Path: `eth_crowdfund_be/eth_crowdfund_api`